codarrenvelvindron/codarren.github.io/_drafts/Fixing_bluetooth_on_Motorola_G8_Power.md

 It will show you all apps that belong to the OS.

 5. Locate bluetooth app

 ![bt4](https://github.com/codarrenvelvindron/codarrenvelvindron.github.io/raw/master/images/bt4.png)

 5. Clear cache and clear storage

 ![bt5](https://github.com/codarrenvelvindron/codarrenvelvindron.github.io/raw/master/images/bt5.png)

+## Done !
+That did it for me.

+You should now pair your mobile back to the bluetooth device.

+# \ Codarren /